-Breast cancer is common, affecting 1 in 8 Australian women by the age of 85.
-More than 95% of breast cancers occur in women who do not have a strong family history of breast cancer.
-In the other 5%, breast cancer develops because of an inherited gene fault (gene mutation).
+Breast cancer is common, affecting l in 8 Australian women by the age of 85.
+More than 90-95% of breast cancers occur in women who do not have a strong family history of breast cancer.
+In the other 5-10% of individuals who develop breast cancer, there will be an underlying heritable gene fault (sometimes referred to as a pathogenic variant) that has contributed to the cancer diagnosis.
 These gene faults can be passed through men and women in families, from one generation to the next.
 Any female family member who inherits this gene fault is at an increased risk of developing breast cancer.

-The same gene faults that increase the risk of breast cancer also increase the risk of cancer of the ovaries and fallopian tubes.
+The same gene faults that increase the risk of breast cancer can also increase the risk of cancer of the ovaries and fallopian tubes.